inkarkat/vim-UnconditionalPaste/README.md

 - ENH: Add gCp and i\_CTRL-R\_CTRL-C\_CTRL-C variants of gcp and i\_CTRL-R\_CTRL-C that flatten any sequence of whitespace to a single space; so not just indent, but also inner runs of whitespace.
+- ENH: Add gcip and i\_CTRL-R\_CTRL-I variants of gcp and i\_CTRL-R\_CTRL-C that just paste inline (so linewise and blockwise register contents are not put on separate lines, but start at the cursor position), but keep inner newlines and their indent (so not all is flattened into a single line).

 ##### 4.20    24-Jan-2018
 - Add JustJoined (gcgp) and QueriedJoined (gqgp, &lt;C-q&gt;&lt;C-g&gt;) variants of gcp